-Results will usually be discussed before or at your next antenatal visit at around 16 weeks and recorded in your notes.
+Results will usually be discussed before or at your next antenatal visit and recorded in your notes.

-A specialist midwife will contact you if you have a positive screening test result for HIV, syphilis or hepatitis B, to arrange appointments to discuss results and referral to specialist services.
+A health professional will contact you if you have a positive screening test result for HIV, syphilis or hepatitis B to arrange appointments to discuss results and referral to specialist services.